Home » About Us

 In the summer of 2015, the increasing urgency and complexities of climate change prompted the David and Lucile Packard Foundation to commission a report to identify gaps in climate philanthropy efforts.
 The report found two major challenges.

-In response to these findings, we turned their attention to fields where institutions had long been systematically designed to foster large-scale ambition and transformation. we examined US government agencies such as DARPA and ARPA-E, known for their pursuit of breakthrough technologies.
+In response to these findings, we turned our attention to fields where institutions had long been systematically designed to foster large-scale ambition and transformation.
+We examined US government agencies such as DARPA and ARPA-E, known for their pursuit of breakthrough technologies.
 We also looked at the private sector’s ecosystem of angel investors, venture capital firms, incubators, and accelerators that existed to spur new business models.

 Drawing inspiration from these fields and more, Packard partnered with the Oak Foundation and the Good Energies Foundation to launch the “Climate Strategies Accelerator.”
 The goal was to create a philanthropic support system that provides leaders with both the resources and the freedom to take risks and explore innovative strategies in their pursuit of bold, transformative climate goals.